Volunteer with Elephants

 Volunteer with Elephants in Laos

 The main goal of new elephant projects in Laos is to promote sustainable elephant-based tourism, which allows the population to maintain one of its main sources of income and improve the life of these gentle giants.
 For now, the projects we promote are focused on low-volume, maximising the value given, and the duration is structured around a 1-week+ placement duration.
-So that volunteers can fully maximise their experience in Laos.
+So that volunteers in Laos can fully maximise their experience and also get to go sightseeing.

 Volunteer with Elephants in Sri Lanka